Automated Meters: Enabling You to Access Your Energy Information Anytime, Anywhere!

 Automated meters help control operating costs, improve reliability, speed outage response, enable new and convenient payment options, increase energy efficiency opportunities and improve employee safety.

-Why are we changing meters?
+Why DID we change meters?

 New technology means improved reliability and new services.
 Your automated meter sends us consumption information, measured in hourly increments, once every four hours.
 Automated electric meters send additional information, such as readings on voltage.
 During an outage, it sends us a signal when it loses power, so we can identify outage boundaries qucikly and restore power soner.
 In time, you will also have the option to pre-pay for electricity.
 Pre-paying for electricity whenever it’s convenient for you makes budgeting simple, and eliminates the need for new customers to make security deposits.
-Utilities nationwide are finding that pre-pay programs can result in double-digit energy savings.

 Questions and Answers: